-You've probably seen these on the menu of Mexican restaurants as "nopales."
+You have probably seen these on the menu of Mexican restaurants as "nopales."
 They have a mild, neutral flavor similar to green beans and a slightly chewy texture.
-Its fruit, called "tuna" in Mexico, but commonly known as the Prickly Pear, tastes like a combination of bubblegum and watermelon.
+Its fruit, called "Tuna" in Mexico, but commonly known as the Prickly Pear, tastes like a combination of bubblegum and watermelon.

 How to Eat It: Opuntia has flat, oval leaves that can be boiled or grilled and used in salads, soups, salsas, and tacos.
 The fruit can be peeled, sliced, and eaten raw or juiced.

 Health Benefits: The leaves are packed with fiber and calcium and just 23 calories per cup.
-The fruit is also low in calories and high in vitamin C.
+Fruits are also low in calories and high in vitamin C.

-Sedums, commonly known as Stonecrops, is a genus of flowering plants that encompass up to 600 species.
+Sedum is a genus of flowering plants encompassing up to 600 species, commonly known as Stonecrops.
 Their leaves have a mild peppery, bitter flavor and are a flavorful addition to salads and stir-frys.
-Be sure to eat them in moderation, however, because large quantities can cause stomach upset.
+However, eat them in moderation because large quantities can cause stomach upset.

 How to Eat It: Its bitterness can be mellowed out by sautéing.
 Red flowering Sedum leaves, stems, and tubers are safe to eat raw in salads, but yellow flowering Sedums have mild toxicity and need to be cooked.

-Health Benefits: They are believed to relieve coughs and lower blood pressure, and they can be applied to the skin to relieve burns, cuts, hemorrhoids, and eczema, although there isn't any research yet to back these claims.
+Health Benefits: They are believed to relieve coughs and lower blood pressure, and they can be applied to the skin to relieve burns, cuts, hemorrhoids, and eczema, although there is not any research yet to back these claims.

 4. Sea Beans

-Salicornia, commonly known as Sea Beans, are succulents that grow on salt marshes and sandy beaches.
-They are gaining popularity amongst gourmet chefs and popping up in more grocery stores.
+Salicornia is a genus of succulents that grow on salt marshes and sandy beaches.
+They are commonly known as Sea Beans, gaining popularity amongst gourmet chefs and popping up in more grocery stores.